How Does A ‘Quaddie’ Work In Horse Racing?

-A quaddie, also known as a quadrella, is a popular horse racing bet that involves picking the winners of 4 nominated races at a race meeting.
+A quaddie, also known as a quadrella, is a popular horse racing bet that involves selecting the winners of four nominated races at a single race meeting.

-• The quaddie is typically offered on the last 4 races of an 8 race meeting at metropolitan tracks.
-Sometimes other races may be nominated by the bookmaker.
+• The quaddie is typically offered on the last four races of an 8-race meeting at metropolitan tracks.
+Sometimes, other races may be nominated by the bookmaker.

-• To win the quaddie, you need to select the winning horse in each of the 4 nominated races.
+• To win the quaddie, you need to select the winning horse in each of the four nominated races.

-• It is essentially a parlay or accumulator bet across 4 races rather than just one.
+• It is essentially a parlay or accumulator bet across four races rather than just one.

-• There is usually a large betting pool for quaddies, allowing for big potential dividends.
+• There is usually a large betting pool for quaddies, which allows for substantial potential dividends.

 • If there are multiple winning quaddie tickets, the pool is divided amongst the winning punters.